Login

 • Approval from Your Foreign Educational Institution or Internship: A pre-approval is a confirmation from your educational institution that you are approved for a stay abroad.
 If you have not received your pre-approval, please contact your educational institution and request a confirmation.

-Note: If you have not yet received approval for your study or internship abroad but expect to do so, you can still apply without this documentation.
-In this case, you should mention this in your application and provide the documentation later if you are selected to receive the grant.
+• If you have not yet received final approval for your study or internship abroad but expect to do so, you may still apply without this documentation.
+In that case, you must state this in your application and submit the documentation later if you are selected to receive the grant.

 Regarding Payment, Taxes, etc.